bryantkg/Barker-lab-code/README.md

 magCheckAnalysis.m quantifies the percentage of lever presses followed by a magazine entry vs. by another lever press

 vgbAnalysis.m quantifies the probabilities of win-stay and lose-shift for the value-guided decision-making task

+behavEconExcelGenerator.m generates per subject excel files from the behavioral economics MEDPC program to be read/analyzed by a R script